ezesoft/xapi/readme.md

  2. *order.proto*: Order management interfaces for creating and cancelling orders
  3. *market_data.proto*: Interfaces for retrieving market data

+> **Note**: If you want to see the definition for all available APIs, including all input and output parameters, look in .proto files.

 In Anaconda Prompt, navigate to the tutorials folder

     cd xapi/tutorials